zupzup/winka/README.md

 ## TODO

-* refactor to some pub fields etc., without accessors
 * refactor clean up blinking logic
 * refactor to not use booleans as fields and arguments, use enum types as arguments, or Option
 * Refactor fontsystem to use global (once cell, arc, lock)